 2000 David Auburn's Proof opens at Manhattan Theatre Club.
 Larry Bryggman, Johanna Day, Ben Shenkman, and Mary-Louise Parker star in the play that extends, transfers to Broadway's Walter Kerr Theatre, and wins newcomer Auburn the year's Pulitzer Prize for Drama.

-2001 Talent lives on: Five years after Rent composer Jonathan Larson died, his obscure early 1990s musical tick...tick...BOOM! gets a major Off-Broadway revival, with previews starting today.
+2001 Talent lives on: Five years after Rent composer Jonathan Larson died, his obscure early 1990s musical tick...tick...BOOM! gets a major Off-Broadway revival, with previews starting today at the Jane Street Theatre.
 It is later recorded and embarks on a national tour.

 Watch highlights from the 2016 musical Shuffle Along, or the Making of the Musical Sensation of 1921 and All That Followed: